LLBlumire/bsc-crypto-social-network-ref/README.md

 This software is licensed under [Fair Source 25](https://fair.io/).
-This is intended to allow the usage of the source code in academic study, while preserving the rights of the Sole Proprietor (Lucille Lillian Blumire) to sell and use commercially this software.
+This is intended to allow the usage of the source code in academic study, while preserving the rights of the licensor to sell and use commercially this software.

 You are free to use (commercially or otherwise) the software with up to 25 users.
-Any usage exceeding this limit requires contacting me to negotiate licensing terms, and may incur a fee subject to usage.
+Any usage exceeding this limit requires contacting the licensor to negotiate licensing terms, and may incur a fee subject to usage.